ShimantoRahman/empulse/docs/guide/preprocessing/bias_mitigation.rst

 The weights are passed to the training algorithm to adjust the loss function.
 This way, the algorithm gives more weight to underrepresented groups and less weight to overrepresented groups.

-To use the relabeling technique, you can use the :class:`~empulse.model.BiasReweighingClassifier`.
+To use the relabeling technique, you can use the :class:`~empulse.models.BiasReweighingClassifier`.
 You should pass the model which is fitted with the computed sample weights.

 .. code-block:: python